jhevans/evolution/README.md

 normal genes they will always be passed on to the next generation through reproduction.
 PseudoGene status is given using PseudoGeneMixin.

+AttributeGenes give organisms attributes.
+An attribute can be a method or a variable.

-EnablerGenes give organisms behaviours.
-Each behaviour will be called at some point when increment_age() is called on an organism.
+EnablerGenes give organisms behaviours which will be called at some point when increment_age() is called on an organism.
 It is up to the behaviour method to decide whether or not to perform an action.
-That is if an organism has a behaviour move() this function will always be called but will not necessarily result in the organism moving.
+That is, if an organism has a behaviour move() this function will always be called but will not necessarily result in the organism moving.

 TODO:
-- Get a very basic environment running with some doomed organisms
-- Implement Genesis class for instantiating starting organisms
+* Introduce logging
-- Design and implement missing method behaviour of organism
+* Design and implement missing method behaviour of organism
+* Implement Genesis class for instantiating starting organisms
+* Rewrite Environment
-- Implement EnvironmentalContext as class
+* Implement EnvironmentalContext as class
-- Implement supervisor thread to return current state of environment
+* Implement supervisor thread to return current state of environment

-- Introduce environmental context to organism:
+* Introduce environmental context to organism:
     The organism is only concerned with it's immediate environment.
 A gene will need to have some form of limited context in which to operate to stop it becoming overly complicated.
 The idea is that an organism will receive a context from it's environment.
 This context will provide some information which genes can use to interact with their environment.

-- Create some enabler genes to get started with Photosynthesize - Collect energy from context 'light' Reproduce Asexually - Consume energy to create an exact duplicate, mutate occasionally Eat - Kill a neighbouring organism and take a part of it's energy Move - Consume energy to move to a neighbouring cell
+* Create some enabler genes to get started with Photosynthesize * Collect energy from context 'light' Reproduce asexually * Consume energy to create an exact duplicate, mutate occasionally Eat * Kill a neighbouring organism and take a part of it's energy Move * Consume energy to move to a neighbouring cell

-- Generate modifier genes
+* Generate modifier genes
     Enabler genes are intended to be inert on their own, in order for them to have an effect an organism must also have modifiers which give their ability potency.
     Modifiers can potentially be positive or negative and will be generated automatically rather than hard coded.